mintty/mintty/wiki/Tips.md

 Cygwin 3.1.0 compensates for this issue via the ConPTY API of Windows 10.
-On MSYS2, its usage can be enabled by setting the environment variable MSYS=enable_pcon or changing the default during MSYS2 installation.
+On MSYS2, its usage can be enabled by setting the environment variable MSYS=enable_pcon (or selecting this setting when installing an older version).
 You can also later set `MSYS=enable_pcon` in file `/etc/git-bash.config`.
+MSYS2 releases since 2022-10-28 enable ConPTY by default.
-You can also set mintty option `ConPTY=true` to override the MSYS2 default.
+You can also set mintty option `ConPTY=true` to override the MSYS2 setting.

 As a workaround on older versions of Cygwin or Windows, you can use [winpty](https://github.com/rprichard/winpty) as a wrapper to invoke